AbhiramMannam/Capstone-Home-Credit-Default/README.md

 Providing loans to underserved customers due to insufficient or non-existent credit histories can increase the business's customer base and revenue.

-Using technology and machine learning models in the financial sector can increase business growth and ease of doing business.
+Using technology and machine learning models in the financial sector can increase business growth and ease of business.

 ## Challenges